 Understanding the audio compressor ratio setting

 One of the most common processes that producers carry out on their mixes is compression.
-To get the very best results from a compressor, it’s important to understand a compressor’s various settings.
+To get the very best results from a compressor, it’s important to understand a compressor’s various parameters.
 In this article, we’ll look at the compressor ratio setting.

 Using the ratio setting

-Discover how to get the best results from EQ, compression, vocals & drums in your home studio with the FREE 'Home Studio Bundle'
+Get the best results from EQ, compression, vocals & drums with the FREE 'Home Studio Bundle'